 I think this is a simpler question(s).
 Do you know if there is an easy way to write an agreement (what type of agreement) between an LLC and a private investor for a potential 1x project?
 The investor(s) assume the risk of loosing all their cash investment in return for a...
 Read more »

 I don't think you have a simple option.
 Let's put it like this - when a real possibility exists that an investor's entire investment can evaporate, and then that eventuality comes to pass - people get mad.
-They start thinking of where things went wrong and while they may have seemed cool with it up...Read more »
+They start thinking of where things went wrong and while they may have seemed...Read more »